-To improve a camera's recording quality, open its settings and increase the Framerate and Image Quality settings as described in the Change the Camera Image Quality settings section above.
+To improve a camera's recording quality, open its Recording Mode settings and increase the Frame Rate and Image Quality settings as described above.

 The camera's image is harshly lit

 Harsh lighting creates a strong contrast that can make it difficult to see smaller, finer details in your live feeds and recordings.
-To resolve this, try enabling the HDR feature (or WDR depending on the camera model) in the Image Quality settings.
+To resolve this, try enabling the HDR feature (or WDR depending on the camera model) in the Camera Picture settings.

 The camera is out of focus (G3 Pro, G4 Pro, G4 PTZ cameras only)

 If your G3 Pro, G4 Pro, or G4 PTZ cameras appear to be out of focus:

 - Make sure there are no objects between the camera and its focal point that may affect its ability to auto-focus.